Catallactic/catallactic-site/docs/yellowpaper.md

 Michael Woodford (b.
 1955) New Keynesian Economics – interest rate rules (Taylor Rule extensions).

+The Taylor rule, proposed by economist John B. Taylor, is a monetary policy guideline that suggests how central banks should adjust interest rates in response to changes in inflation and economic output.

 ##### 5.5.5.2 Negative Interest Rate Policy (NIRP)

 ##### 5.5.5.3 Loans